PhD Qualifying Examination

 Your Supervisor and PAC must formally approve your written research proposal and readiness to proceed with your Qualifying Exam during a Pre-Examination PAC Meeting that includes a full practice examination to prepare you for the qualifying exam.

-- In addition to your regularly scheduled PAC meetings, a Pre-Exam PAC Meeting must have been held within 8 weeks from the date you submit your examination package to IMS
+- In addition to your regularly scheduled PAC meetings, a Pre-Examination PAC Meeting must be held **within** 8 weeks from the date you submit your examination package to IMS (i.e. the pre-exam PAC meeting cannot be held too far in advance of the exam)

 - This meeting must include a 20-minute slide presentation and a question and answer period where PAC members pose questions typical of those asked during an examination